 During the wedding season, it is easy to get overwhelmed by the amount of work, especially if you are capturing a wedding every weekend.

-It’s okay (and NOT embarassing) to outsource your editing work to a third party company to ensure you meet all deadlines for image delivery!
-There are many companies that specialize in this service.
+It’s okay (and NOT embarrassing) to outsource your editing work to a third-party company to ensure you meet all deadlines for image delivery!
+Many companies specialize in this service.

 The Client Process